Francis J. Meehan: Early life

-Meehan was born in the United States city of East Orange, New Jersey, to British parents, who were staying in the United States for a short period.
+Meehan was born in the United States city of East Orange, New Jersey, to Scottish parents, who were staying in the United States for a short period.
 He would move to Scotland when his homesick mother returned home, growing up in the Scottish shipbuilding town of Clydebank, situated eight miles west along the River Clyde from Glasgow.

 Clydebank, as a centre of shipbuilding during World War II, was a major target for the Luftwaffe, and a teenage Meehan would help with the clear up after bombing raids.
 He graduated in 1945 from the University of Glasgow with a Master of Arts degree in history.
 He was, by this time, a fluent German speaker.

 His birth in the United States rendered him an American citizen, and as such he was drafted in 1945 for military service, with his postings being to Fontainebleau for training, then onto Allied-occupied Germany.
 His education and fluent German made him consider a career with the United States Department of State.

 Meehan completed his two years of military service in 1947, and took a position as a clerk at the Consular Agency of the United States, Bremen, serving from 1947 to 1948.
 His next posting was as an administrative assistant at the Economic Cooperation Administration in Washington, D.C., serving from 1948 to 1951, at which point he formally joined the United States Foreign Service.